tyler-technologies-oss/forge-design-system/blog/2022-11-04-forge-website-redesign/index.md

 Welcome to the new and improved Forge design system website!

-This is the first step toward a larger goal of open sourcing the design system so that it's publicly accessible.
-We are hoping to share the great work that the Forge team has done with the public community, as well as provide a design system to go along with our open source Forge component library.
+This is the first step toward a larger goal of open sourcing the design system so that it is publicly accessible.
+We are hoping to share the great work that the Forge team has done with the public community, as well as provide a design system to go along with our open source Forge Web Component library.

 <!-- truncate -->

-Below are some highlights and information about what to expect with this upgrade.
+Below are some highlights and information about what to expect with this update.

 ## Information architecture